Man clutching chest, highlighting heart risks associated with mixing Viagra and cocaine.

 • Dual dependence on cocaine and Viagra

-Treatment for Viagra and Cocaine addiction
+Treatment for Viagra and Cocaine Addiction

 We understand that asking for help for any addiction is a huge step for a person.
 However, it is important to understand that addiction is medically recognised as a chronic illness, not a moral failing.
 Because of this, there are very effective treatments available for Viagra and cocaine addiction.